brsyuksel/xurl/README.md

 ## grafana dashboard

-you can access the grafana dashboard of the xurl instance by visiting `https://localhost:3000` the grafana' default credentials has been used so you can log in with **admin** for username and **admin** for password. the dashboard name is `xurl`.
+you can access the grafana dashboard of the xurl instance by visiting `https://localhost:3000`.

+the grafana' default credentials have been used so you can log in with **admin** for username and **admin** for password.

+the dashboard name is `xurl`.

 ## todo